go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

    the top of the list.
 Name must match file name in conf/license or custom/conf/license.
 - `DISABLE_HTTP_GIT`: **false**: Disable the ability to interact with repositories over the HTTP protocol.
+- `ACCESS_CONTROL_ALLOW_ORIGIN`: ****: Value for Access-Control-Allow-Origin header, default is not to present.
+   WARNING: This maybe harmful to you website if you do not give it a right value.
 - `USE_COMPAT_SSH_URI`: **false**: Force ssh:// clone url instead of scp-style uri when default SSH port is used.
 - `ACCESS_CONTROL_ALLOW_ORIGIN`: **\<empty\>**: Value for Access-Control-Allow-Origin header,